• Skip to primary navigation

 Cauliflower and Apples in a Pot

-Pour in the chicken stock and sprinkle in the cinnamon, then bring to a boil.
+Pour in the vegetable stock and sprinkle in the cinnamon, then bring to a boil.
 Once boiling, lower heat, cover and simmer for 20 minutes, until the cauliflower is fork-tender.

 Pouring milk into a pot of soup